-A3.03 Street Furnishings - A comprehensive system of street furnishings shall be incorporated into all development parcels.
-Street furnishings include railings, bicycle racks, bollards, trash receptacles, benches, planters, etc.

-- A The design vocabulary and material palette for street furnishings shall be consistent throughout the District and should complement adjacent architecture and landscape architecture design (figs 7.1, 7.2). - B Materials must be durable and be able to withstand the rigors of heavy public use and Maine climatic conditions.
+- A3.03 Street Furnishings A comprehensive system of street furnishings shall be incorporated into all development parcels.
+Street furnishings include railings, bicycle racks, bollards, trash receptacles, benches, planters, etc. - A The design vocabulary and material palette for street furnishings shall be consistent throughout the District and should complement adjacent architecture and landscape architecture design (figs 7-1, 7-2). - B Materials must be durable and be able to withstand the rigors of heavy public use and Maine climatic conditions.
 Acceptable materials include heavy-gauge aluminum, galvanized steel, cast or wrought iron, granite and stone.
-Bench slats and decking may be recycled plastic/synthetic wood fiber (fig 7.4).
-Extensive use of wood is discouraged, as well as use of "old style" park benches with wood slats and formed concrete supports. - C All street furnishings shall be secured to imbedded footings, not surface mounted or freestandina. - D Where possible, building and site designs are encouraged to directly incorporate street furnishing needs to provide a visually integrated streetscape.
-Canopies for public telephones and transportation waiting areas can readily be designed as exterior building components. - A3.04 Paving and Curbing Sidewalk paving and curbing materials shall be consistent throughout the Village, shall complement adjacent architecture, and in all cases shall be distinct from roadway and parking lot paving materials (figs 4.2,4.4,5.3). - A Sidewalks and ramps in all areas shall meet the current standards of ADA accessibility.
+Bench slats and decking may be recycled plastic/synthetic wood fiber (fig 7-4).
+Extensive use of wood is discouraged, as well as use of "old style" park benches with wood slats and formed concrete supports. - C All street furnishings shall be secured to imbedded footings, not surface mounted or freestanding. - D Where possible, building and site designs are encouraged to directly incorporate street furnishing needs to provide a visually integrated streetscape.
+Canopies for public telephones and transportation waiting areas can readily be designed as exterior building components. - A3.04 Paving and Curbing Sidewalk paving and curbing materials shall be consistent throughout the Village, shall complement adjacent architecture, and in all cases shall be distinct from roadway and parking lot paving materials (figs 4-2,4-4,5-3). - A Sidewalks and ramps in all areas shall meet the current standards of ADA accessibility. - B Sidewalk materials shall vary to provide visual and tactile awareness of transition between areas of significant use and scale change. - C Curbing materials shall be granite or precast concrete set vertically or sloped to best suit the specific site condition.
+Curb sections shall be set flush to street pavement surface at ramp transitions. - A3.05 Street & Parking Crossings Street crossing materials shall be visually and texturally distinct from roadway and parking lot paving materials to clearly delineate crossing areas in all seasons. - A The use of bollards and exaggerated curbing can denote crossing areas without additional signage (fig 7-5). - B Unit pavers edged with granite bands may be used to delineate crosswalks in lower traffic areas (parking lots), but may not be used in street rights-of-way; in those instances, paver crossings may be mimiced with white-painted borders and solid-painted infill (fig 4-2).
+Pavement stamping or imprinting is not a durable treatment and is therefore not recommended for use.

-figs 7.1 & 7.2 : Integrated Materials
+figs 7-1 & 7-2 : Integrated Materials

-figs 7.3 & 7.4 : Coordinated Materials
+figs 7-3 & 7-4 : Coordinated Materials

-fig 7.5: Material Variety at Street Crossing
+fig 7-5: Material Variety at Street Crossing Tidewater Village Design Guidelines